North Korea's 'army of beauties' cheerleading squad heading to South Korea for Olympics

 "It will help with ticket sales," Pyeongchang Organizing Committee spokesman Sung Baik-You said.
 "It will fulfill our desires for a peace Olympics."

-The “army of beauties” first appeared at the 2002 Asian Games in Busan with nearly 300 North Korean cheerleaders arriving at the event dressed in traditional Korean dresses, called hanboks, and waving unification flags, AFP reported.
+The “army of beauties” first appeared at the 2002 Asian Games in Busan with nearly 300 North Korean cheerleaders arriving at the event wearing traditional Korean dresses, called hanboks, and waving unification flags, AFP reported.

 Their routines include singing, dancing and sometimes using fans as props — fostering more cheers and excitement among onlookers, according to the report.
 One North Korean cheerleader, Cho Myung-Ae, even gained so much popularity in South Korea that she reportedly appeared in a Samsung commercial in 2005 with South Korean pop star Lee Hyo-Ri.